 - Seniors participate in an overnight retreat each year where they focus on their call as "Catholic Women on Mission," cast a vision for the legacy they wish to leave at IHA, and develop a plan for living out their mission as women who embody the Gospel in their remaining time at IHA.

-We have two special summer programs that are offered on a rotating basis, bi-annually.
-BELIEVE. will take place Summer 2019 and 2021 and Mission@theheart will run Summer 2020 and 2022.
+We have two special summer programs that are offered on an alternating basis, bi-annually: our BELIEVE.
+Conference and our [email protected] trip.

 - BELIEVE.
 Conference: A two-night, Gospel-Centered personal development conference open only to IHA students.
 The conference takes place oceanfront at the Icona Diamond Beach Resort in Diamond Beach, NJ.
 Students will have time to enjoy the pool and the beach, as well as hear from Catholic Speakers such as Lisa Cotter, Katie Prejean McGrady, and alumna, Isabella Somera'17.
 Participants will take part in discussions, Mass, adoration, and enjoy a formal sisterhood dinner on the beach.